CI/CD with Webhook

 Testing with curl

-Test it in -verbose
+Test it in -verbose mode: change example.com to your domain.

 Have to open up another port, here 9001, because 9000 is taken by the daemon: